4uf04eG/music-overlay/README.md

    Keys like 'shift' and 'alt' and 'ctrl' which can be either left or right should be writen as '*key name*' for left key and '*key name*_r' for the right one.
 So, for example, if you need to use right shift just write 'shift_r'

+   If you have problem with key recognition, use debug_mode to see pressed key.

    #### Window
    With window parameters you can set horizontal and vertical offsets